 The melee class in Terraria is extremely powerful, sporting high defense and damage.
-Add that to the already decent crowd control and you have a complete package for yourself.
+Add that to the already decent crowd control, and you have a complete package.
 A melee player utilizes weapons such as swords, spears, and yoyos.
-The Terrarian is a pretty decent Yo-Yo and can output enough DPS to last till the endgame.
+The Terrarian is a decent Yo-Yo and can output enough DPS to last until the endgame.

-As the name suggests, rangers are able to attack their enemies from a distance.
-This enables them to kite attacks that are otherwise impossible to dodge by other classes.
+As the name suggests, rangers can attack their enemies from a distance.
+This enables them to kite attacks otherwise impossible to dodge by other classes.
 They can also perform single-target, piercing, or splash damage.
 Their only caveat is that their ammo is expendable in most cases.
 Otherwise, this class boasts one of the highest DPS values in the game.

 Ranged users must constantly acquire ammunition for their guns.
-However, there are exceptions to this rule like the Endless Quiver or Endless Musket Pouch.
-Both of these weapons can be purchased from the Arms Dealer under specific conditions.
+However, there are exceptions to this rule, like the Endless Quiver or Endless Musket Pouch.
+These weapons can be purchased from the Arms Dealer under specific conditions.
 You can also craft them in the worst case.

-Just like the Rangers, the Mage class also boasts high attack power but they are often quite squishy and therefore vulnerable to lethal damage.
-Their attack styles are highly varied and they use mana as their main ammunition.
+Like the Rangers, the Mage class also boasts high attack power, but they are often quite squishy and, therefore, vulnerable to lethal damage.
+Their highly varied attack styles, and they use mana as their main ammunition.
 While mana can regenerate almost instantly after a few seconds of rest, it can be refilled by consuming a variety of mana potions.

 You can also top them off with the mana regeneration buff present in-game.
-Magic users usually craft or purchase their own mana potions since the passively dropped ones are not enough for the class to function.
-It can be highly fun and rewarding to play these mages as long as you can cater to their mana requirements.
+Magic users usually craft or purchase their mana potions since the passively dropped ones are insufficient for the class to function.
+Playing these mages can be highly fun and rewarding as long as you can cater to their mana requirements.

-The summoner stands right after the melee class in terms of low resource requirements.
-Just like the mages, the summoner class also relies on Mana to summon creatures.
-Once summoned, however, you don’t need much mana to function.
-Therefore, summoners usually don’t need mana buffs or potions and are really good farmers when it comes to killing enemies.
+The summoner stands right after the melee class regarding low resource requirements.
+Like the mages, the summoner class relies on Mana to summon creatures.
+Once summoned.
+However, you don’t need much mana to function.
+Therefore, summoners usually don’t need mana buffs or potions and are good farmers for killing enemies.

 The main disadvantage of this class is the lack of attack priority and low defense.
 The player itself is not in control of the class since the summons are controlled by AI.
 Therefore, the choices they make can seem erratic on many occasions.
 Summoners usually use whips to inflict damage.
 While not comparable to an actual melee class, they still pack a decent punch.